Dixie Highway could get new name

 "This is the land of Jeaga Native American people and I would be perfectly fine with them being respected as well," Hardy said.

-Another man said, "Bad or good it's history, it probably should stay the same."
+"Bad or good, it's history," another man said.
+"It probably should stay the same."

 Hardy said he's not trying to change history, but rather begin a new history.